 Paired with this, you get other retail KPIs related to returns and top-selling items.
 On one hand, looking deeper into the reasons for returns can help you spot any inefficiencies in your processes and tackle them to avoid unhappy customers and extra costs.
 And on the other hand, having a clear understanding of your top sellers can help you plan inventory according to the expected sales and plan publicity strategies to take advantage of the hottest-selling products.

 Sales: What details should I keep an eye on?

 One of our operational metrics examples we will focus on next is sales.
 When considering the sales cycle process, it is of utmost importance to compile a succinct operations monitoring process to ensure all the sales stages leading to conversions are covered.

 **click to enlarge**

-Metrics shown in the example above provide operational details needed to compile a holistic overview of the sales conversion rate cycle.
-Leads don’t always turn into opportunities, and proposals don’t always yield wins, but the monitoring process of your metrics can easily identify if the overall performance is on track and developing as planned.
-The magic is in the details, and this dashboard presentation can effectively round up the data-story you need.
+The KPIs shown in the example above provide the operational details needed to compile a holistic overview of the sales conversion rate cycle.
+Leads don’t always turn into opportunities, and proposals don’t always yield wins, but the monitoring process of your indicators can easily identify if the overall performance is on track and developing as planned.
+The magic is in the details, and this dashboard presentation can effectively round up the data story you need.

-Compiling information into a visual narrative can help organizations decipher all the raw waves of data, since 90% of information transmitted to the brain is visual, which can then enable to connect the multidimensional relationships between operational metrics, KPIs, and make sense of interdepartmental and different organizational levels.
+Compiling information into a visual narrative can help organizations decipher all the raw waves of data since the human brain can process visuals 60.000 times faster than numbers, which can then enable the connection of multidimensional relationships between operational metrics, KPIs and make sense of interdepartmental and different organizational levels.